IBM/get-your-java-microservice-up-and-running/workshop/exercise-01/README.md

 ### Definition of the Image

-For the image we use a stack of open source components to run the Java microservice on Open Liberty.
+For the image we use a stack of open source components to run the Java Microservice on Open Liberty.

 * OpenJ9 0.12.1
 * OpenJDK 8u202-b08 from AdoptOpenJDK